 In this example we look at how the Process Metallurgy Module can be used to investigate these two widely applied methods of deoxidizing or killing the steel: adding Al (Al-killed steel) or adding Si (Si-killed steel).
 This, however, can result in the formation of damaging inclusions that cause problems during further processing, so we go on to look at two simple and very common processes that are used to transform the solid SiO2 and Al2O3 inclusions into liquid oxides so that they are less damaging.

-This example includes a PDF with in-depth explanations of all the calculations and interpretation of the results.
-It also includes a calculation file that can be downloaded and run in Thermo-Calc if you have a license for the relevant software and databases.
+The example also includes a PDF with in-depth explanations of all the calculations and interpretation of the results: